 can take months to analyze and determine the full impact of your injury, its long-term effects, and the chances of recovery.

 Can the long-term effects of brain injury worsen with time?

 The chances of certain long-term effects of brain injury becoming more severe with time always exist.
 There can be more than one reason behind this.
 For instance, such a thing may happen because of the slow degradation of the cells present in the brain.
 Or, something of this sort may occur due to complications arising from medical conditions or new injuries.
 This makes it important for the victim of a brain injury as well as his or her caretaker to be vigilant about the conditions that can indicate worsening of the effects.

 When the head receives a sudden, violent jolt or blow, it can result in damage or injury to the brain.
 Among the most common causes of traumatic brain injuries are the following:

-●Accidental falls: Accidental falls are among the highest causes of brain injuries.
+● Accidental falls: Accidental falls are among the highest causes of brain injuries.
 Brain injuries due to falls are mainly noticed in children below 14 years of age and adults above 65 years of age.

-●Blow to the head: Brain injuries are also caused when the head collides with an object or is being struck with an object.
+● Blow to the head: Brain injuries are also caused when the head collides with an object or is being struck with an object.
 Such injuries can be accidental or intentional in nature.
 But the effect can be quite devastating.

-●Motor vehicle accidents: Motor vehicle accidents are another major cause of traumatic head injury.
-Even car accidents can cause brain injuries.
+.
 In most cases, the victim may not have been at fault, and yet they have to suffer due to the negligence of another person.

-●Sports injuries: Traumatic brain injuries may result due to the injuries suffered in various types of sports, such as boxing, baseball, soccer, skateboarding, car racing, hockey, etc. Such sports injuries are more common in the youth.
+● Sports injuries: Traumatic brain injuries may result due to the injuries suffered in various types of sports, such as boxing, baseball, soccer, skateboarding, car racing, hockey, etc. Such sports injuries are more common in the youth.

-●Work-related accidents: Work-related accidents are also a significant cause of brain injuries.
+● Work-related accidents: Work-related accidents are also a significant cause of brain injuries.